 AR500 steel targets, everyone has heard the name at this point, most people have shot at them, and some people own them.
 Who actually knows what AR500 means, raise your hand?
 Crash course here folks.
-AR500 is a hardened steel that is commonly used for targets, armored applications, truck plows and in mining.
-It is tempered and designed to be abrasion resistant, which makes it ideal for high wear applications.
+AR500 is hardened steel that is commonly used for targets, armored applications, truck plows and in mining.
+It is tempered and designed to be abrasion-resistant, which makes it ideal for high wear applications.
 With a high Brinell hardness number (BHN)between 516 and 540 usually, AR500 steel is perfect for targets because of its functionality and safety.

 By providing impact resistance, bullets are more likely to hit a flat surface on the target and follow usual ricochet patterns.
 When softer steels are used and deformations occur, there is a much higher possibility for an unusual bounce back that could cause injury.
 On top of providing the safety that many shooters are looking for, ShootSteel also provides the durability necessary for the range.
 It is important to note when selecting a target material that a higher BHN is not necessarily better.
 Many times, an extreme increase in hardness will only make your product durability worse instead of improving it as the steel is more brittle.
 This occurs predominantly in rifle shooting vs handgun due to its velocity and power upon impact as well as variability of ammunition.

-Many workshops have the tools to manufacture steel targets out of hardened steel, but it is important that this be done correctly so as not to affect the composition of the target.
+Many workshops have the tools to manufacture steel targets out of hardened steel, but it is important that this is done correctly so as not to affect the composition of the target.
 For instance, water jet cutters or laser cutters are preferred, but plasma cutters can be used.
-In contrast, angle grinders or normal welding damages the hardening.
+In contrast, angle grinders or normal welding damage the hardening.
 Hardened drill bits are also needed to cut holes in hardened steel targets.
 The required thickness of the target depends on the distance intended for shooting, steel quality, caliber, bullet type, and bullet speed.
-High velocity rounds (and hardened core bullets) more easily penetrate steel targets, meaning that faster bullets even of relatively small calibers or diameter are more likely to punch through a target.
+High-velocity rounds (and hardened core bullets) more easily penetrate steel targets, meaning that faster bullets even of relatively small calibers or diameter are more likely to punch through a target.
 Manufacturers recommend at least 1/4″ thickness (6.35 mm) with 500 Brinell value for pistol shooting with common calibers such as 9 mm, .40 S&W and .45 ACP, with a safety distance of 10 yards (approx. 10 m).
 For rifle shooting, manufacturers recommend at least 3/8″ (9.525 mm) 500 Brinell steel, and different distances according to what caliber is used.
-For calibers like .223 and .308 at least 100 yards are required for long target life.
+For calibers like .223 and .308 at least 100 yards are required for longer target life.
 For larger and faster calibers such as 22-250, 30-06, 300 Win Mag or .338 Lapua 200 yards or farther is recommended.
 Nevertheless, the targets can often be shot at from much closer without any problems, provided proper angles are maintained.

 Now in regard to bullet splash or spalling; this is another reason that there are distance guidelines set up by companies when shooting their steel targets.
 Splash and spalling are different concepts here, and we should take a moment to define them.
 Bullet splash is exactly what it sounds like.
 If a soft object hits a hard surface fast enough, it’s going to create a ‘splash’.
 Like a water balloon against a wall, you get small fragments shooting out perpendicular to the impact surface.
 When a bullet hits a hard surface such as steel, the much softer bullet will fragment and send bullet fragments off in different directions.
 The only difference here is that a bullet travels so fast with so much potential energy, that those shards are still deadly dangerous.